The CCCTS Seal

 click on the areas of the seal to view more details.

-The Official Seal of New Life Theological Seminary is considered the most formal symbol of the institution.
-The Official Seal was established in 1996.
+The Official Seal of Charlotte Christian College and Theological Seminary is considered the most formal symbol of the institution.
+The Official Seal was established in 1996 and has only undergone minor changes over the years.
 Its creation and design are intended to reflect the touchstones inherent of the institution.

 Please scroll over the seal to discover the meaning behind its various symbols and features.

-"Charlotte, North Carolina" is the founding and current location of the institution.
+"Charlotte, North Carolina" is the location of the institution.
 Charlotte, North Carolina is the ideal location for the institution given the local support within the faith community, and the ever-growing city and urban areas.
-The harvest truly is plenteous and New Life Theological Seminary is committed to preparing and sending-out labourers (cf. Matt.
+The harvest truly is plenteous and Charlotte Christian College and Theological Seminary is committed to preparing and sending-out laborers (cf. Matt.
 9:37).

 The Star of David represents our ancestral relationship to Israel and the Jewish faith.
 It represents the fact that Yahweh God has come in the flesh in the person of Jesus Christ to rule and to reign, and it acknowledges that He is the fulfillment of the Law and promises made to Israel (cf. Matt.
 5:17; Luke 4:16-21).